Aliases for PTPRR Gene

 GeneCards Summary for PTPRR Gene

-PTPRR (Protein Tyrosine Phosphatase, Receptor Type, R) is a Protein Coding gene.
-Diseases associated with PTPRR include colorectal cancer.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include protein kinase binding and transmembrane receptor protein tyrosine phosphatase activity.
-An important paralog of this gene is PTPRO.
+PTPRR (Protein Tyrosine Phosphatase, Receptor Type R) is a Protein Coding gene.
+Diseases associated with PTPRR include Deafness, Autosomal Recessive 84A.
+Among its related pathways are PAK Pathway and MAPK signaling pathway.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
+An important paralog of this gene is PTPN5.

 UniProtKB/Swiss-Prot for PTPRR Gene